Astronomy and religion: Heliocentrism and geocentrism

-Galileo and Religion
+Galileo and religion

 The Sidereus Nuncius written by Galileo in 1610, approved by the Holy Office, attracted much attention.
 This writing documented his observations using the telescope, describing the Moons of Jupiter and the mountains of the Moon.

 By 1616 the Holy Office also known as the Inquisition condemned the Copernican theory henceforth condemning the works of Galileo.
 If the science did not back up scripture, then it was not to be taught.

 By 1633, Galileo's new best-seller Dialogue Concerning the Two Chief World Systems had been prohibited.
 He recanted his heliocentrism and was sentenced to home arrest for the rest of his life.
 Four hundred years after Galileo's death, Pope John Paul II set up a committee to look into the trial and Galileo was pardoned.

-Newton and Religion
+Newton and religion

-Isaac Newton was a Catholic.
-After coming to the conclusion that the Holy Trinity could not exist due to the fact that Jesus couldn't be equal to God, Newton chose to not become a minister.
-He still believed in the Bible so much so that the idea of going against the first commandment was worse than walking away from Cambridge.
+Isaac Newton was raised as an Anglican.
+After coming to the conclusion that the Holy Trinity could not exist because Jesus couldn't be equal to God, Newton chose to not become a minister.
+He still believed in the Bible and that the idea of going against the first commandment was worse than walking away from Cambridge.
 Newton didn't believe religion and science were mutually exclusive and used the Bible as a guide for his work.
 Despite his desire to connect the science to the scripture, he was attacked by society and the church in his writing of the Principia when he was studying astronomy and soon delved into other works after being incapable of handling the criticism from his peers.
 Newton turned to alchemy using Greek myths to guide his work and became known less for his work in astronomy creating the reflecting telescope and more for his work in developing a scientific procedure and his laws around gravity.

+In Japan (20th century)

+Ananaikyo, a Shinto-derived religion founded in 1949, is known for building several astronomical observatories in Japan, since Ananaikyo states that "astronomy is religion" (天文即宗教).